quentin-st/Freebox-OS-munin/README.md

 # Freebox-OS-munin
-*Freebox Revolution & Freebox 4K's stats monitoring using munin*
+*Freebox Revolution & Freebox Mini 4K stats monitoring using munin*

 This script has been tested upon Python 2.7, 3.2 & 3.5.
 See [below](#graphs) for some screenshots

 ## Usage

 1. This plugin relies on `requests`: (replace `pip` with the version you use)